 If you’ve decided that you want to be covered under Original Medicare, then you may benefit from a Medigap plan.
 Benefits include:

 - Nationwide coverage: Medigap plans help cover out-of-pocket costs for any Medicare-covered services.
 As Original Medicare covers any doctor nationwide that accepts Medicare plan, your Medigap plan will also cover any doctor nationwide

 - Cost management: Medigap plans help improve the predictability of out-of-pocket costs.
 By purchasing Medigap coverage, you shift the burden of out-of-pocket costs to the insurance company in return for paying a monthly premium for the plan.
 For example, if you have a Medigap plan that covers Part B coinsurance (20% of medical costs) you can rest assured that you will not need to pay for this no matter how many times you use Part B-covered services.
-This dynamic makes Medigap plans a potentially attractive option for people with chronic conditions who may have significant variability or risk of significant out-of-pocket medical bills each year
+This factor makes Medigap plans a potentially attractive option for people with chronic conditions who may have significant variability or risk of significant out-of-pocket medical bills each year

 - Guaranteed renewable: As long as you pay your premium each month, a private insurance company cannot deny to renew or cancel your coverage.
 Therefore, even if your health situation changes, you will always be able to retain your Medigap coverage as long as you pay the premium

-What Medigap plan should I enroll in?
+What Supplement (Medigap) plan should I enroll in?

 If you are thinking of a Medigap plan, the plan you choose will depend on your health and financial situation.
 As mentioned above, one of the benefits of a Medigap plan is that it improves the predictability of your healthcare expenses by shifting the burden of out-of-pocket costs to the insurer in return for a monthly premium.

 Given this, the plan you pick should take into account: